onestardao/WFGY/TensionUniverse/BlackHole/Q001_riemann_hypothesis.md

 * This file is a versioned specification within the WFGY / Tension Universe research program.
 * Definitions and symbols in this file are frozen for this version.
 * Revisions, if needed, must be published as a new versioned file or accompanied by an explicit changelog entry and must not silently alter prior definitions.
-* All changes to encoding classes, reference libraries, weight ranges or tolerance models that affect multiple problems should be made at the charter level, not by local edits to this file.
+* All changes to encoding classes, reference libraries, weight menus, coupling rules, ladder specs, arithmetic protocols, or tolerance models that affect multiple problems should be made at the charter level, not by local edits to this file.

 ### Program note